What Is a Birthmark and What Types Are There?

 Vascular (blood vessel) Birthmarks

+Vascular birthmarks are caused by irregular growth in blood vessels.
+They can be raised for flat, and are often found on the head or neck, but just like pigmented birthmarks, they can also appear on other parts of the body.
 The colour of vascular birthmarks can depend on which types of blood vessels are affected.
 For example, if the blood vessels causing the birthmark are close to the surface of the skin, the birthmark might look pink, red or purple.
 If deeper blood vessels are involved, the birthmark could be more of a bluish colour.
+These are some common types of vascular birthmarks:

 Infantile Haemangiomas (Strawberry Birthmarks)

+Strawberry birthmarks often get bigger during the first six months after birth.
+After this, the birthmark will usually shrink and eventually disappear.
+In most cases, it will be gone by the time your child is 7 years old.
 If your baby has a haemangioma and you’re worried about it, have it checked out by your doctor.
 These kinds of birthmarks don’t generally require treatment, although some may need attention if they get bigger very quickly or cause problems with feeding or vision.
+This kind of birthmark on babies usually needs a little extra care though.
+Here are a few things you can do to look after a haemangioma until it clears up:

 • If your little one scratches the haemangioma it may bleed, so keeping your baby’s nails short and smooth is important.
 If it bleeds, press down on it with a clean tissue or cloth for at least five minutes.
 If the bleeding doesn’t stop, call a doctor or visit your local accident and emergency centre.

-• The skin on and around the strawberry birthmark may be delicate and prone to dryness, so it’s best not to use bubble baths and carefully rinse away and shampoo or soap before drying your baby.
+• The skin on and around the strawberry birthmark may be delicate and prone to dryness, so it’s best not to use bubble baths and carefully rinse away any shampoo or soap before drying your baby.

 • Gently applying a little petroleum jelly to the skin of the birthmark twice a day can help prevent dryness.